-Summary: Very cool "custom" jacket with over-the-top stying is actually very comfortable, includes vents and even armor!
+It has over-the-top staying but it's actually very comfortable, includes vents and even armor!

-Don't get scared guys -- the Strongarm 13 really is a men's jacket, but #13 was lucky for me -- the jacket wasn't supposed to be mine, but it runs a touch small, as we discovered, so I inherited it.
+Don't get scared guys -- the Strongarm 13 really is a men's jacket, but #13 was lucky for me.

 I hadn't seen one before, but as soon as I tried it on, I couldn't resist the outrageous emblems sewn all over it and the "in your face" tough luck theme.

 I wonder if Icon is selling many of these, because the jacket doesn't seem to be marketed very well; we only discovered it after noodling around on the Icon website.

 They probably had some made up as a custom item and it's still listed in the Icon catalog.

 And there are still some in their warehouse, so my guess is if you want one, act soon.